stoically/temporary-containers/docs/isolation/per-domain.md

 # Per Domain

 `Per Domain Isolation` is basically the same as [`Global Isolation`](Global-Isolation), but the configuration only applies per configured `Domain Pattern`, not for all tabs.
-It overwrites `Navigating in tabs` and `Mouse Clicks` from `Global Isolation` if you set the configuration to something else than `Use Global`.
+It overwrites `Navigating in tabs` and `Mouse Click` from `Global Isolation` if you set the configuration to something else than `Use Global`.

 ## Domain Pattern